victorbrca/puppet-example/Documents/class.md

 ##### Class Declaration

-Classes are usually called from the node definition (for example, site.pp) with the include function, or as a class if you are passing parameters (see section for 'Class Parameter' below).
+Classes are usually called from the node definition (for example, site.pp) with the include function, or with a resource like declaration class.

 ```puppet
 # /etc/puppet/manifests/site.pp